schenkeskyler-cyber/Network-Automation/README.md

 ---

 ## Team Members and Roles
-- **Skyler Schenke** – Documentation and GitHub Lead
+Rehan Joseph – Network Engineer
-  - Responsible for repository management, version control, and project documentation.
+Responsible for designing the network topology, configuring physical routers and switches, and verifying baseline settings.

-- **Rehan** – Automation Engineer
+Skyler Schenke – Automation Engineer
-  - Responsible for developing Ansible playbooks, inventory files, and implementing SSH-based automation.
+Developed Ansible playbooks and inventory files, ensuring automation tasks worked correctly on physical devices.

-- **Leo** – Testing and Validation Engineer
+Leo Richards – DevOps & Documentation Lead
-  - Responsible for testing automation outcomes and validating configurations on network devices.
+Managed the GitHub repository, version control, testing, documentation, and assisted with troubleshooting.
 Although roles were defined, all team members collaborated throughout the project and supported each other where required.

 ---